CodeCreatePlay360/PandaEditor/README.md

 ## Editor plugins

-To extend the editor with custom tools and features PandaEditor has support for editor plugins, unlike **RuntimeModules** editor plugins are executed only in **EditorMode**.
+To extend the editor with custom tools and features PandaEditor has support for editor plugins, unlike **RuntimeModules** editor plugins are executed only in editor state.
 Same as with **RuntimeModules**, **the EditorPlugins** are python scripts and for the editor to consider any python script as an **EditorPlugin**,

 * The class name should be exactly same as that of python file.